Paula

 Thanks for taking the time to consider whether you might wish to work with me.

-We all live in a world that is frequently complex to navigate, personally and societally – one that’s full of challenges, putting pressure on our identity or our relationships.
-It is natural for this to make us feel anxious, depressed, alienated, hostile, withdrawn or numb.
-These are very human responses, and simply mean we have thoughts and feelings.
+We all live in a world that is often complex to navigate, personally and societally.
+It is full of challenges that place pressure on our identity and our relationships.
+It is natural for this to make us feel anxious, angry, depressed, alienated, hostile, withdrawn or numb.
+These are very human responses and simply mean we have experiences, thoughts and feelings.

-Coping mechanisms, although often unhelpful later in life, typically had a very important purpose at one time.
-This is often one of the reasons why someone seeks counselling in the first place.
+Coping mechanisms, although often unhelpful later in life, usually had a very important purpose at one time.
+This is often one of the reasons why someone seeks psychotherapy in the first place.

-If we agree to work together, I would invite you into an exploration of your story, to understand together what has happened in your life that makes you uniquely you.
-Counselling can provide a safe space and valuable connection which allows us to make new meanings and ways of thinking, ones that allow for greater flexibility.
-Ultimately, counselling can be a space to learn new skills and to let go of whatever it is that doesn’t work anymore.
+If we agree to work together, I would invite you into an exploration of your story, so that we can understand what has shaped your life and what makes you uniquely you.
+Psychotherapy offers a safe space and a valuable connection in which new meanings and ways of thinking can emerge, fostering greater flexibility.
+Ultimately, it can be a place to make sense of your experiences, learn new skills, and transform or let go of what no longer serves you.

-I work at each client’s pace: any change, big or small, no matter how important or constructive, is also always a loss.
-It involves letting go of something that has been very important in order to get here.
-This loss can feel sad and scary, or even like disloyalty to yourself or others.
+I work at each client’s pace.
+Any change, big or small, no matter how important or constructive, is also always a loss.
+It involves letting go of something that has been significant in order to reach this point.
+That loss can feel sad and frightening, or even like disloyalty to yourself or others.
 I am here to support you in this.

 I offer long-term or short-term work, according to each person’s needs.

-I am a Transactional Analysis counsellor and I feel very rooted within this framework.
+I am a Transactional Analysis psychotherapist and I feel very rooted within this framework.

 Transactional Analysis has simple yet profound philosophical principles, which I hold very dearly: